hpcaitech/ColossalAI/colossalai/shardformer/README.md

 - `enable_sequence_parallelism`:  Whether to turn on sequence parallelism, which partitions non-tensor-parallel regions along the sequence dimension.
 Defaults to False.

-- `enable_sequence_overlap`: Whether to turn on sequence overlap, wheich overlap the computation and communication in sequence parallelism.
+- `enable_sequence_overlap`: Whether to turn on sequence overlap, which overlap the computation and communication in sequence parallelism.
 It can only be used when `enable_sequence_parallelism` is True.
 Defaults to False.

 -  `enable_all_optimization`: Whether to turn on all optimization tools including `fused normalizaion`, `flash attention`, `JIT fused operators`, `sequence parallelism` and `sequence overlap`.
 Defaults to False.